-During inspection it was observed that more dust is generated during crushing of stones at the crusher areas.
+During inspection it was observed that more dust is generated during crushing of stones at the crushing areas, on the haul or access road as well as the heavy plant parking area.
 During construction there must be a measure for control of dust in specified places or areas, either in general or by specified machinery or in specified instances as well as steps that must be taken to prevent nuisance by dust or other measures aimed at the control of dust as per the National Environmental Management: Air Quality Act (Act No. 39 of 2004).